Anna Kilponen

-As a member of the Finnish national team, Kilponen won bronze medals at the IIHF Women's World Championship in 2015 and 2017 and represented Finland in the women's ice hockey tournament at the 2014 Winter Olympic Games.
+As a member of the Finnish national team, Kilponen won bronze medals at the IIHF Women's World Championships in 2015 and 2017 and represented Finland in the women's ice hockey tournament at the 2014 Winter Olympics in Sochi.

 Playing career

-Kilponen began her senior career in Naisten SM-sarja, the highest level women's hockey league in Finland, in 2009 with the Tampereen Ilves Naiset.
-She was named an Ilves alternate captain in the 2010–11 season when she was 15 years old.
+Kilponen began her senior career in Naisten SM-sarja, the highest level women's hockey league in Finland, in 2009 with the Tampereen Ilves.
+She was named an Ilves alternate captain in the 2010–11 season, when she was 15 years old.
 Kilponen also played with Team Oriflame in the Naisten SM-sarja from the 2011–12 to 2013–14 season and served as team captain for the 2012–13 season.
 In the 2014–15 season she returned to Ilves and served as captain.

 Leading up to the 2015–16 season, Kilponen moved to the United States to attend the University of North Dakota and play NCAA hockey with the North Dakota Fighting Hawks.
 She played with the Fighting Hawks for two seasons, serving as an alternate captain in 2016–17, until the women's ice hockey program was cut by the university in March 2017.
 Kilponen then transferred to Quinnipiac University and played for the Quinnipiac Bobcats until graduating in 2019.

-Kilponen signed with Linköping HC Dam of the Swedish Women's Hockey League (SDHL) and made her debut with the team in the 2019–20 season.
+Kilponen signed in the Swedish Women's Hockey League (SDHL) with Linköping HC and made her debut with the team in the 2019–20 season.
 Her one-goal and two assists across the 36-game season marked a career low for Kilponen.

+Following the disappointing season in Sweden, she returned to Ilves and resumed her prior role as team captain ahead of the 2020–21 Naisten Liiga season.
+She and defensive partner Reettu Kulhua led all Ilves defenders in points that season and she was selected to the 2021 Naisten Liiga All-Star team.